What Is a PMO in Project Management: A 2024 Guide

 4. PMO coordinator

 The PMO coordinator is responsible for supporting the PMO manager in all aspects of the PMO.
 This includes maintaining project documentation, coordinating meetings and events, and communicating with project stakeholders.
-They work closely with the PMO manager to promptly complete all activities.
+As a PMO coordinator, you work closely with the PMO manager to promptly complete all activities.

 Reasons to consider working in a PMO